IN-HOUSE X-RAY SERVICES

 For example, a 20 year old active patient, may have a different treatment plan than a 75 year old patient.
 Also, the treatment may vary depending on the precise broken bone as well as the severity of the injury.

-THE BEST QUALITY, PROMPT, AND PROFESSIONAL IN-HOUSE X-RAY SERVICES
+PROMPT, AND PROFESSIONAL IN-HOUSE X-RAY SERVICES

 If you have a lower leg, foot or ankle injury such as a broken foot or fracture, our office provides an in- office x-ray specifically made for the lower leg, foot and ankle injuries.
 This weight bearing x-ray exclusively provides the images at different angles that other x-rays may miss.
 The x-ray images can be processed within your initial visit.
 This allows for a more accurate diagnosis, which leads to a faster